uiua-lang/uiua/site/text/tour.md

 # Uiua Language Tour

-## Arrays on a Stack
+## Arrays Without Names

-Uiua is an **array-oriented** programming language with a stack-based execution model.
+Uiua is a tacit, **array-oriented** programming language.

 An **array-oriented** language is one where the primary data structure is the array.
 In array languages, many operations that can apply to a single value can also apply to every value in an array.
 This is known as *rank-polymorphism*.

-A **stack-based** language is one where all operations manipulate a global stack of values.
-Functions pop values off the top of the stack, perform their calculation, then push the results back onto the stack.

-In Uiua, functions work on a global stack of arrays.
+A tacit language is one where functions do not need to refer to their arguments by name.
+They have mechanisms for rearanging arguments to thread data through programs.

 That's enough introduction, let's see some code!